Big Blackfoot Riverkeeper, Inc.

 Return

-Two centuries ago, Meriwether Lewis followed this trail as his "Voyage of Discovery" -- the Lewis and Clark Expedition -- made its return trip to St. Louis.
+Two centuries ago, Meriwether Lewis followed this trail for four days as his "Voyage of Discovery" -- the Lewis and Clark Expedition -- made its return trip to St. Louis.
 On July 5, 1806, Lewis and his band shot an antelope for lunch near its banks.
 The vista onto which they gazed during that meal has changed little since that time.
-He was sufficiently impressed to sketch the rock pictured on the left into his journal while resting at the mouth of the Clearwater River, a major Big Blackfoot tributary.
+Meriwether was sufficiently impressed to sketch the rock pictured on the left into his journal while resting at the mouth of the Clearwater River, a major Big Blackfoot tributary.

 It was another twenty years before the next European set foot in the valley,when the legendary mountain man Jim Bridger spent the summer of 1826 in the Blackfoot valley, trapping beaver while somehow avoiding the loss of his topknot to the equally legendary and fierce Blackfeet Indians.